 If you want to branch out, give their Thai curry dishes a try.
 The Gaeng Kheow Waan, a green curry with coconut milk, broccoli, green peas, bell peppers & basil, is one of the best curries in Augusta.
 The Panaeng curry – sauteed with coconut milk, bell peppers & basil – is another classic choice (Gaeng Panaeng).
 And for about $14, the prices are hard to beat.

 Sawasdee offers five varieties of Thai Pho on their menu, along with the largest dessert menu of eight items, ranging from Thai donuts to friend bananas or homemade cake.
 If you’re interested in local dessert places, Sawasdee is in the same shopping center as Lil’ Dutch Bakery.
 If you’d like to know more about what Lil Dutch Bakery offers, I recommend checking out this recent article on some of the best dessert places in town.

 Fun Fact: Per their website, the word “‘Sawasdee’ (pronounced Sah-wah-dee) means ‘hello’ in the Thai language.”

-Thai Kitchen provides excellent food and the online reviews back this claim up 100% – 434 Google Reviews with a 4.6 Star Rating.
+Thai Kitchen provides excellent food and the online reviews confirm this.
+There are 430+ Google Reviews with a 4.6 Star Rating.
 You will find the classics, such as Pad Thai, Drunken Noodles, and crispy duck (which are all excellent choices).
 However, Thai Kitchen uniquely has 21 variations on original, spicy basil, and pineapple Thai Fried Rice dishes.

 And if that wasn’t enough, there are 18 house specialties ranging from honey garlic chicken to fried frog legs!
 Until visiting Thai Kitchen, I was unaware that frog legs were part of regional Thai cuisines.
 And for the kids menu, they chicken fingers and chicken teriyaki.